CEA-Leti: Laboratoire d'électronique des technologies de l'information: Overview

-A subsidiary of the Commissariat à l’Energie Atomique et aux Energies Alternatives (CEA) France's nuclear and renewable energy commission, Leti was established in 1967 in Grenoble, a university town in the French Alps that has now become an internationally recognized scientific hub.
+A subsidiary of the Commissariat à l’Energie Atomique et aux Energies Alternatives (CEA), France's nuclear and renewable energy commission, Leti was established in 1967 in Grenoble, a university town in the French Alps that has now become an internationally recognized scientific hub.
 Today, the CEA-Leti is granted over 286 patents a year and handles a portfolio of more than 3,100 patented inventions.

 The institute employs 1,900 people, while training more than 162 graduate students (38% foreigners), 36 PostDoc and hosting 200 collaborators from its research and industrial partners.
 It has extensive facilities for micro- and nanotechnology research, including 200 mm and 300 mm fabrication lines, 11,000m2 of cleanroom space, and laboratories and equipment that provide first-class nanoscale characterization, chemistry and biology, photonics, design and upstream research capabilities.

+Subsidiaries

+CEA-Leti has the following subsidiaries: